 Recasting Financials in a Merger and Acquisition Process

-Publicly traded companies Privately Held businesses are not necessary required to be in compliance with Generally Accepted Accounting Principles (GAAP).
+Publicly traded companies Privately Held businesses are not necessarily required to be in compliance with Generally Accepted Accounting Principles (GAAP).
 All a closely held company is required to do is to prepare tax returns on an annual basis.
 The problem with most tax returns is that they are prepared in accordance with the Internal Revenue Code.
 The goal of these documents is simple; reduce tax liability within the letter of the law.
 As a consequence, the data presented to the government contains numbers that are formulated to show as low of a profit as possible.
 When attempting to obtain credit or in a sale of a business the owner of the business will find it challenging task to achieve if the business owner tries to use the same tax documents prepared with the specific purpose of reducing tax liability.

 The income figures from the tax return will accurately represent revenue from all sources.
 However, the expenses taken make the tax return unsuitable for presentation elsewhere.
 Items such as depreciation, discretionary spending, owner’s perks and pensions lower the net profit figures, sometimes past zero on tax returns.
 Presenting a buyer with a financial statement showing a small or no profit is simply not in the best interest of the seller.

 Failure to properly present true “re-cast earnings” reduces the perceived value of a business.
 There are approximately 60 potential recasting adjustments that can be made to financials of a business that will benefit the seller.
-American Fortune provides services for recasting of financials to make the business sale more attractive by making applicable adjustments which improve financial presentation and business value maximization.
+American Fortune provides services for the recasting of financials to make the business sale more attractive by making applicable adjustments which improve financial presentation and business value maximization.

 The valuation report will help the business owner to understand the value drivers and the makeup of a business valuation so that they can have an opportunity to improve the value of their business.
-A Business Valuation procedure consist of objective and subjective value indicators.
+A Business Valuation procedure consists of objective and subjective value indicators.
 The objective parts are easy to measure and the valuator uses the market as a reference of value.
 Profits are the key indicator of value but it is not always easy to increase profits, but the real opportunity to increase a business value lies in the subjective parts of a business value.
-Some of the subjective value drivers include a case where the large portion of the revenue comes from one or two customers, the owner is very hands on and from a buyers perspective they are the business, owner takes too many perks from the business.
+Some of the subjective value drivers include a case where the large portion of the revenue comes from one or two customers, the owner is very hands-on and from a buyers perspective they are the business, the owner takes too many perks from the business.

-Value Enhancement Strategies in Merger and Acquisition Process
+Value Enhancement Strategies in the M&A Process

 The ideal approach for the business owner is to utilize Business Exit Strategies (services) several years prior to the start of sale of business process.
-For businesses owners that have immediate needs and goals to sell their businesses there are some last minute things that can be done to help support and or enhance the value of their business.
-It’s very prudent to enlist the help of a Business Sale Advisor for review of the business and to make specific recommendations for immediate and positive results on enhancing the value of a business.
+For businesses owners that have immediate needs and goals to sell their businesses, there are some last minute things that can be done to help support and or enhance the value of their business.
+It’s very prudent to enlist the help of a Business Sale Adviser for review of the business and to make specific recommendations for immediate and positive results on enhancing the value of a business.
 When implemented prior to the marketing of the business for sale, these corrections and procedures will enhance marketability (sale) and support as well as increase the value of a business being prepared for sale.

-Business Offering Memorandum in a Merger and Acquisition Process
+Business Offering Memorandum in a M&A Process

-Marketing Strategy In a Merger and Acquisition Process
+Marketing Strategy In a M&A Process

 First of all marketing, advertising and any form of promoting a business for sale needs to be performed in a way that preserves confidentiality at all times.
 There are several effective ways of promoting a business for sale, some are passive and some require a strategic approach to obtain the attention of targeted buyers.
 Business owners can try to market the business for sale but usually run into numerous obstacles such as the ability to maintain confidentiality as well as lack of experience, expertise and lack of process to handle such an undertaking.
 It is wise to engage a qualified business sale and acquisition firm to handle such matters.

 It’s very important to know which category of buyers would likely be interested in a given business offered for sale.
-Furthermore it’s also very beneficial to know which category of buyers would find the most value in a particular business offered for sale.
+Furthermore, it’s also very beneficial to know which category of buyers would find the most value in a particular business offered for sale.
 Once the buyer targeting has been evaluated and determined the next step is to have a proven business sale process to target these potential buyers in an appropriate manner.

 Confidentiality must be a priority in this process.
 Although these targeted buyers are being solicited for their interest for a possible acquisition it does not mean that they should be able to dictate the process.
 These buyers need to be subjected to careful screening for fit and financial capability.
 Those that refuse to cooperate with the qualification process are not real buyers.
-The pre-qualification in a business sale process is a very crucial step in preventing wasted effort as protecting confidentiality of the business and its information.
+The pre-qualification in a business sale process is a very crucial step in preventing wasted effort as protecting the confidentiality of the business and its information.

-Once a buyer has been deemed to be qualified as potentially a good fit for an acquisition of the business next step is the sharing of information procedure by the seller and their business sale advisor.
-American Fortune recommends that the information is shared a piece at a time since this early process stage of review by the buyer may bring about reconsideration of interest in the business being offered for sale.
-Therefore in sharing too much information in early stages the seller risks having their business information overexposed to a party posing as a buyer who could someday use such information to the detriment to the seller and their business.
+Once a buyer has been deemed to be qualified as potentially a good fit for an acquisition of the business next step is the sharing of information procedure by the seller and their business sale adviser.
+American Fortune recommends that the information is shared a piece at a time since this early process stage of review by the buyer may bring about a reconsideration of interest in the business being offered for sale.
+Therefore in sharing too much information in early stages, the seller risks having their business information overexposed to a party posing as a buyer who could someday use such information to the detriment to the seller and their business.

-This stage of due diligence process has a duration of approximately 4-6 weeks and varies depending on the size and complexity of the business.
+This stage of the due diligence process has a duration of approximately 4-6 weeks and varies depending on the size and complexity of the business.
 Much of the effort in this stage is placed on the financial records of the business being offered for sale.

 Buyers Full Due-Diligence Stage in a Merger and Acquisition Process

 It’s very common in a business sale that a buyer and their team capitalize on the due diligence phase to seek out weak parts of the business and each time a weakness is found the buyer and their team expect that the seller a concession against the previously agreed to price.
 Most businesses have some weaknesses but produce exceptional financials results so keep in mind that buyers will strategically capitalize on these weakness in order to offset (reduce) the previously agreed to price.
-These tactics are very common especially with experienced and large company buyers.
+These tactics are very common, especially with experienced and large company buyers.
 So it’s prudent to learn how to deal with these tactics in a very effective way.

-Definitive Agreement Negotiation in a Merger and Acquisition Process
+Definitive Agreement Negotiation in a M&A Transaction

-We have assisted clients in the business sale of businesses in most areas of the USA including following areas: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville
+We have assisted clients in the business sale of businesses in most areas of the USA

-Merger and Acquisition Process by American Fortune Mergers & Acquisitions
+American Fortune Mergers and Acquisitions Consultants